 Human Fertilisation & Embryology Association (HFEA)

 The Human Fertilisation & Embryology Association is UK’s independent regulator of human embryos and fertility treatment.
 They monitor, inspect and license fertility clinics in the UK.
-This is essentially the UK equivalent to SART, however it does not monitor practices outside the UK.
+This is essentially the UK equivalent to SART, however it does not monitor or accredit fertility centers outside the UK.

 European Society of Human Reproduction and Embryology (ESHRE)